April 01, 2021

 Q. What is proton therapy?

 A. Proton therapy is a form of external beam radiation that uses energized protons to deliver radiation to a tumor, whereas conventional radiation uses X-rays or photons.
-When photons interact with tissue during treatment, they deposit a significant dose of radiation at the entrance path to the tumor, within the tumor target and across to the other side.
-This leaves a trail of potential injury to healthy tissue beyond the tumor target.
+When photons interact with tissue during treatment, they deposit a significant dose of radiation along the entrance path to the tumor, within the tumor target and beyond the tumor as they exit the other side of the body.
+This results in the delivery of unnecessary radiation to healthy tissues and organs and leaves a trail of potential injury to healthy tissue beyond the tumor target.

 Q. What types of cancer does proton therapy treat?